pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/02-operator-introduction.md

 ## What is OpenTelemetry operator

-TODO
+OpenTelemetry Kubernetes operator can:
+* Deploy and manage OpenTelemetry collector
+* Instrument workloads with OpenTelemetry auto-instrumentation/agents (see [app instrumentation tutorial step](./03-app-instrumentation.md)).
+Supports Java, .Net, Node.JS, Python.
+* Read Prometheus Service and Pod monitors and distribute scrape targets across deployed OpenTelemetry collectors (see [metrics tutorial step](./04-metrics.md))

 ## Deploy the operator

-The operator installation consists of the operator Deployment, Service, ClusterRole, ClusterRoleBinding, CRDs etc.
+The operator installation consists of the operator `Deployment`, `Service`, `ClusterRole`, `ClusterRoleBinding`, `CustomResourceDefinitions` etc.

 The operator can be deployed via:
 * [Apply operator Kubernetes manifest files](https://github.com/open-telemetry/opentelemetry-operator/releases/download/v0.74.0/opentelemetry-operator.yaml)
 * [OperatorHub for Kubernetes](https://operatorhub.io/operator/opentelemetry-operator)
 * OperatorHub on OpenShift

+The default operator installation uses cert-manager to provision certificates for the validating and mutating admission webhooks.

 ### Deploy the operator to the local Kubernetes cluster